-When I left my job without a backup job, I did not only lost my income.
-I also lost some opportunities.
+When I left my job without a backup job, I not only lost my income, but I also lost some opportunities.

 3. Sunk Cost

-For employees who chose to leave their current job to take another career path, the sunk cost will be one of the perceived disadvantages.
+For employees who leave their current job to take another career path, the sunk cost will be one of the perceived disadvantages.

-When I left the corporate IT setup to pursue a career in the academe, I knew that I would forego what I built in the last four years of my life.
-However, I knew that I had to leave then, or I might never leave that industry.
+When I left the corporate IT setup to pursue an academic career, I knew I would forego what I had built in the last four years.
+However, I knew I had to leave then, or I might never go.

-Looking in hindsight, I was sure of my decision, but doubts were always there.
-I used to ask myself, “If I never left, will I might be promoted, or would I have transferred to another company?”.
+In hindsight, I was sure of my decision, but doubts were always there.
+I used to ask myself, "If I never left, would I might be promoted, or would I have transferred to another company?".
 The thing is, the rat race may always want to drag you back.

 But those things no longer matter.
-I am just privilege to be in my current position to help mold the minds of future engineers.
+I am privileged to be in my current position to help mold the minds of future engineers.

-The thing is, some HR recruiters often consider the employment gap since the last time you’re employed.
+The thing is, some HR recruiters often consider the employment gap since the last time you were employed.

-I had a workmate before who was burned out in his project and decided to quit.
+I had a workmate who was burned out in his work and decided to quit.
 After leaving the company, he decided to rest for a while before looking for another job.

-Because of that, he lost his leverage when applying to other jobs and was offered a much lower-paying entry-level job, even though he had several years of working experience.
+Because of that, he lost his leverage when applying to other jobs and was offered a much lower-paying entry-level job, even with several years of working experience under his belt.

 5. Sense of Identity